-260 Toulmin (1992).
+5 Toulmin (1992).

-Enlightenment], social philosophers have known that association does not need government, that, indeed, government is destructive of association."264 Scottish Enlightenment thinkers like Adam Ferguson, David Hume, and Adam Smith as well as modern thinkers like Austrian economist F.A.
+An ecological perspective that emphasizes differentiation, diversity, equity and adaptability is inherent in the nature of liberalism.
+This is all the more so in its more radical forms and in those directly influenced by the social philosophers of the Scottish Enlightenment.
+Ronald Hamowy observes: "For at least two hundred years [owing to the Scottish Enlightenment], social philosophers have known that association does not need government, that, indeed, government is destructive of association."9 Scottish Enlightenment thinkers like Adam Ferguson, David Hume, and Adam Smith as well as modern thinkers like Austrian economist F.A.
 Hayek have theorized about and historically described the emergence of society, culture, law, language, and markets as spontaneous orders.
-Hayek observes: "The conception of an already fully developed mind designing the institutions which made life in society possible is contrary to all we know about the evolution of man."265 And he is critical of social contract theories, like that of Hobbes, which he views as being a retrogression in social and political science.
+Hayek observes: "The conception of an already fully developed mind designing the institutions which made life in society possible is contrary to all we know about the evolution of man."10 And he is critical of social contract theories, like that of Hobbes, which he views as being a retrogression in social and political science.

 This 'rationalist' approach [of Cartesian constructivism], however, meant in effect a relapse into earlier, anthropomorphic modes of thinking.
 It produced a renewed propensity to ascribe the origin of all institutions of culture to invention or design.
 Morals, religion and law, language and writing, money and the market, were thought of as having been deliberately constructed by somebody, or at least as owing whatever perfection they possessed to such design.
 This intentionalist or pragmatic account of history found its fullest expression in the conception of the formation of society by a social contract, first in Hobbes and then in Rousseau, who in many respects was a direct follower of Descartes.
-Even though their theory was not always meant as a historical account of what actually happened, it was always meant to provide a guideline for deciding whether or not existing institutions were to be approved as rational.266
+Even though their theory was not always meant as a historical account of what actually happened, it was always meant to provide a guideline for deciding whether or not existing institutions were to be approved as rational.11